Project: Engine Swap, Firewall, and Floor Fix

-After a botched engine swap, we were asked to pull the engine, fix the firewall, floor and get the car running.
-An old and a new harness needed to be sorted out and correctly wired.
+After another shop’s botched engine swap, we were asked to pull the engine and fix the firewall, floor and get the car running again.
+Both an old and a new harness needed to be sorted out and correctly wired.

-With the firewall work that needs to be done, it makes sense to pull the front clip and get it out of the way.
+With the firewall work that needs to be done, it made sense to pull the front clip and get it fully out of the way.

 When the Plymouth arrived at the shop, we noted an interesting hybrid of old and new wiring harness, both cut.
 In the end, we opted for a fresh 21 circuit universal wiring harness.